Constitution & By-Laws

 Article VI.
 Discipline.

 Section 1.
 Canadian Kennel Club Suspension.
-Any member who is suspended, debarred, the Canadian Kennel Club, American Kennel Club or any other national registering body for dogs shall automatically be suspended from the privileges of this club for a like period.
+Any member who is suspended, debarred by the Canadian Kennel Club, the American Kennel Club or any other national registering body for dogs shall automatically be suspended from the privileges of this club for a like period.

 Section 2.
 Complaints.
 Any member may lay a complaint against a member for alleged misconduct prejudicial to the best interests of the club or the breed.
 Written complaints with specifications must be filed in duplicate to the Secretary.
 The Secretary shall promptly send a copy of the complaint to each member of the Board or present them at a Board meeting, and the Board will consider whether the actions alleged in the complaint, if proved, might constitute conduct which would be prejudicial to the best interests of the Club or breed, or it may refuse to entertain jurisdiction.
 If the Board entertains jurisdiction of the complaint, it shall fix a date for hearing of the Board or a committee of no less than three members of the Board, not less than three weeks nor more than six weeks hereafter.
 The Secretary shall send one copy of the accused member with the notice of the hearing and assurance that the defendant may personally appear in his own defense and bring witnesses if he wishes.